davidcockbill/habit_calendar/README.md

 The Arduino Timer2 is used to cause 2 interrupts:

-(1) The overflow/wrap of the 256 bit timer causes an iterrupt.
+(1) The overflow/wrap of the 256 bit timer causes an interrupt.
 Interrupt Service Routine (ISR) code is run as a result of the interrupt which drives the LEDs for a single month.
 The next timer interrupt causes the next month to be displayed, etc. etc. Even though only one month is being displayed at a time, the persistance of vision makes it look like all months are displayed at once.

 (2) The other interrupt occurs as a result of a compare register setting for timer 2.
 This is used for brightness control.
 Essentially the Output Enable pin(s) of the 74HC595's are used to disable the outputs to the LED's for a certain period.
-The ISR for for the timer overflow (point 1 above) diables the LED output (at timer count 0).
+The ISR for for the timer overflow (point 1 above) disables the LED output (at timer count 0).
 The ISR for this interrupt just enables the LED outputs.
-Therefore by setting the compare register you adjust the duty cycle of the power to the LED's. i.e. if you set the compare to 128 you the LED will be on for half the time for the 256 bit timer.
+Therefore by setting the compare register you adjust the duty cycle of the power to the LED's. i.e. if you set the compare to 128, the LED will be on for half the time of the 256 bit timer.

-The ISR1 uses the SPI library to load up the 6 74HC595 shift register.
+The ISR1 uses the SPI library to load up the six 74HC595 shift registers.
 Simone's code loads the month first (16 bits with a memcpy), then the days (32-bits) a byte at a time.
 There is some strange rearranging of the bytes in her code which is due to how the shift registers are wired to the physical LED matrix.
 Not sure whether I will change this so I just memcpy the whole 32-bits; then just wire the physical matrix accordingly.

 The rest of the code is pretty self explanatory.

 ### Logging class

 Serial.println() and Serial.print() are painful to use when outputting parameter values.
-There is also no provision for logging levels.
+There is also no provision for logging levels, to enable the debugging of specific targeted areas of the code.

 An individual Logger class can be instatiated per module with it's own log level.